T

 PaceStandard

-This 7-day itinerary for Tbilisi offers a balanced exploration of its rich history, vibrant culture, and delicious cuisine, perfect for couples seeking a mid-range travel experience.
-You'll wander through the charming cobblestone streets of the Old Town, ascend to ancient fortresses for breathtaking views, indulge in the therapeutic waters of sulphur baths, and immerse yourselves in the city's thriving arts and modern architectural scene.
-The itinerary also includes visits to bustling local markets and opportunities to savor authentic Georgian wines and dishes, ensuring a comprehensive and memorable journey through Georgia's captivating capital.
+This 7-day itinerary for Tbilisi offers a balanced exploration of its rich history, vibrant culture, and delicious cuisine.
+You'll wander through the charming Old Town, marvel at ancient fortresses, relax in traditional sulphur baths, and discover modern architectural gems.
+The itinerary includes a day trip to the historic UNESCO site of Mtskheta and opportunities to savor authentic Georgian food and wine, providing a deep dive into local life.

 Day 1 · Tbilisi